-The Birth Of Sovereign Sealand
+How The Principality Of Sealand Was Founded

 When British authorities made it even more difficult for Bates to broadcast, he gave up on his radio career.
 But he didn’t give up on Fort Roughs Tower.

-“The Bates family looked on as huge explosions sent the massive structures hurtling hundreds of feet in the air, and twisted and buckled debris floated past Sealand for days… Helicopters that had carried the explosives buzzed menacingly above, and the navy tug carrying the demolition crew passed close by our fortress home and shouted ‘You’re next!”
+“The Bates family looked on as huge explosions sent the massive structures hurtling hundreds of feet in the air, and twisted and buckled debris floated past Sealand for days… Helicopters that had carried the explosives buzzed menacingly above, and the navy tug carrying the demolition crew passed close by our fortress home and shouted, ‘You’re next!'”

 “It was a strange upbringing,” Prince Michael later recalled.
 “Sometimes we stayed for months on end, waiting for the boat to bring supplies from the mainland.
 I’d look out at the horizon and all I could see from morning to night was the North Sea.”